ElmoDFGD/ElmoRim/README.md

 ### Gameplay Guide

 ElmoRim stays true to vanilla gameplay.
 As such, anyone familiar with Skyrim should be able to jump right in and start playing.
-The three notable exceptions are:
+The notable exceptions are listed below:

 ***Skyrim Unbound***
  - ElmoRim uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) as the alternate start mod.